gianpaj/cartrawler.github.io/_collections/_section_ios/standalone.md

 The steps to use the SDK are:

 1. Initialise the SDK in App Delegate
+2. Initialise the CTContext object with the parameters required
-2. Present the SDK in either stand alone or in path mode
+3. Present the SDK

-Initialisation of the SDK
+<h5>Initialisation of the SDK</h5>

 <dl>
 <dt>style</dt><dd>An optional style object, used to set the fonts and primary, secondary and accent colors in the SDK.
 Please ensure any custom fonts used are included in your main bundle.</dd>